Johannes4Linux/Linux_Driver_Tutorial/README.md

 2. An improved Hello World Linux Kernel Module
 3. An example for using GPIOs in a driver without device tree
 4. Some info about Device Files, Device Numbers, Block and Character Devices
+5. Create a Character Device in a Driver

 ## More Information